Sean Cavanaugh, MD

 "I take the fight against cancer very personally,” says Dr. Cavanaugh, whose brother and father are both cancer survivors.
 "It is my privilege to care for my patients in the most advanced and compassionate manner possible."

-In 2011, Dr. Cavanaugh was honored with a Compassionate Doctor Certification from Patient’s Choice.
-He also received Georgia’s Favorite Physicians Award in 2009, 2010 and 2011.
-Dr. Cavanaugh received the Patients' Choice Award and the On-Time Physician Award from Vitals.com in 2014.
+In 2011, 2012 and 2014, Dr. Cavanaugh was honored with a Compassionate Doctor Certification from Patient’s Choice.
+He also received Georgia’s Favorite Physicians Award every year from 2009 to 2014, and he received the Patients' Choice Award and the On-Time Physician Award from Vitals.com in 2014.